Tamir198/Second-JS-Challenge/shop-single-page-application/README.md

 ### Overall

-[ ] You can only use JS vanilla to complete this project.
+- [ ] You can only use JS vanilla to complete this project.
-[ ] The project will contain 3 webpack config files : common, development, and production.
-In addition the project will support the corresponding scripts in the package.json file ('build', 'start', etc..).
+- [ ] The project will contain 3 webpack config files : common, development, and production.
+In addition the project will support the corresponding scripts in the package.json file (it is recomnded to name the production webpack script as 'build' and name the development webpack sctipt as  'start').

 ### Store catalog

-[ ] The catalog is a responsive grid of products.
+- [ ] The catalog is a responsive grid of products.
-[ ] Every product in the catalog will have a name, a description, an image, a price, add To Cart Button and adjust quantity button.
+- [ ] Every product in the catalog will have a name, a description, an image, a price, add To Cart Button and adjust quantity button.
-[ ] Important note -> after adding to cart the product quantity will return to it's initial value and will not be connected in any way to the corresponding product quantity in the cart.
+- [ ] Important note -> after adding to cart the product quantity will return to it's initial value and will not be connected in any way to the corresponding product quantity in the cart.

 ### Cart

-[ ] The cart will let the user know when it's empty ( by a message, alert, popup, etc...).
+- [ ] The cart will let the user know when it's empty ( by a message, alert, popup, etc...).
-[ ] Every product in the cart will have name, quantity and a total price ( calculated with the quantity ) and remove from cart button.
+- [ ] Every product in the cart will have name, quantity and a total price ( calculated with the quantity ) and remove from cart button.
-[ ] The client will be able to adjust the product quantity from the cart and get instantly updated total price.
+- [ ] The client will be able to adjust the product quantity from the cart and get instantly updated total price.
-[ ] The cart will contain a responsive total price which will instantly update for every change in the cart.
+- [ ] The cart will contain a responsive total price which will instantly update for every change in the cart.

 *** GOOD LUCK ***